A Novel by Nicola Trwst

 * * *

 Her dress was bunched up around her breasts.
-Thank God she weren’t naked.
+Thank God she wasn’t naked.
 Probably couldn’t make it all the way home, but if she wanted to get help, she’d have to get over to the road.
 No one would find her back here.

 Let’s go back in the field, away from the road.
 It’s more romantic.